 Amidst all of this there are thousands of smaller businesses – some of which are world-leaders that are all but invisible.
 Yet presumably they need help from time to time, so where are they supposed to look?

 A Lack of Co-ordination

-There simply isn’t anywhere that they can turn to find a selection of consultancies who are offering genuine transformation and innovation advice.
+There simply isn’t anywhere that they can turn to find a selection of great consultancies.
+The ones who are offering genuine transformation and innovation advice.
 Step back from the Digital stuff for a while – that’s flavour of the month right now but isn’t the whole answer.

 Instead there’s no register of who’s who.
 Nor any index of skillsets or depth of experience.
 So overall the inquirer is left shooting in the dark to try and find appropriate help.
 What’s missing is a hub where they can put their requirements and ask for contact.
 There are a couple out there – like Bark.com – but they aren’t really helpful in getting the requirements out into the open to enable a sensible discussion.
-The paid hubs that allegedly will feed business to participating consultancies are pretty much worthless – they don’t have traction with a target audience of businesses and are also singularly lacking in specific understanding of transformation consulting.
+Paid hubs that allegedly will feed business to participating consultancies are pretty much worthless.
+They don’t have traction with a target audience of businesses and are also singularly lacking in specific understanding of transformation consulting.
 As a consultant I wouldn’t use them.
 As a client I wouldn’t trust what they were selling.

 What About Experience?

 A lack of this is highlighted when a single consultancy based in Scotland boasts that between its core team of 6 people they have over 50 year’s collective experience.
 Many of the others make no reference to the depth of experience in their teams.